Skip to content

 PublicationEntry

-Bases: EntryWithDate, PublicationEntryBase
+Bases: EntryWithDate, PublicationEntryBase, EntryType

 This class is the data model of PublicationEntry.
 PublicationEntry class is created by combining the EntryWithDate and PublicationEntryBase classes to have the fields in the correct order.